us4useu/us4r-lite-user-docs/docs/content/4_first-use.md

 In case of any missing items, the Customer is advised to contact the Manufacturer.

-Before the first use, it is necessary to ensure that the room has ample space, stable ground and 120/230VAC mains power source
+Before the first use, it is necessary to ensure that the room has ample space, stable ground and 120/230VAC mains power source.
 %with a protective bondin.

 The device should be placed to facilitate a safe operation: the power